LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/MicrosoftDirectLine/advanced-features.md

 As stated under Limitations the default behaviour of our connector is to process the first responses we find on the channel.
 In case `Multiple Activities` is not enabled or the waiting period is set to low, the connector might not retrieve every activity your bot is sending.

-In that case we also provide a way to define multiple bot responses in a single Direct Line activity.
+In that case, we also provide a way to define multiple bot responses in a single Direct Line activity.
 As with all channel-specific content, this is defined in the channelData property.
 The array in the multiMessage property can contain the objects identified by the following types:

 - `text` A plain message